NVIDIA/k8s-device-plugin/README.md

 #### Setting other helm chart values

-As mentiond previously, the device plugin's helm chart continues to provide direct values to set the configuration options of the plugin without using a `ConfigMap`.
+As mentioned previously, the device plugin's helm chart continues to provide direct values to set the configuration options of the plugin without using a `ConfigMap`.
 These should only be used to set globally applicable options (which should then never be embedded in the set of config files provided by the